How is the flu spread and how do you catch it?

 Avoiding seasonal flu

-The best way to avoid catching the flu is to get the flu jab – although this isn’t always necessary if you are in good health.
+The best way to avoid catching seasonal flu is to get the flu jab - in particular for those with pre-existing health conditions, pregnant or are over 65.

 For adults, the flu jab is administered as a single injection (children usually receive the vaccine in the form of a nasal spray).
-To be properly protected during the flu season you should ideally receive the vaccine at the end of October or the beginning of November, although it’s better to receive it later than not at all.
+To be properly protected during the flu season you should ideally receive the vaccine in the autumn, although it’s better to receive it later than not at all.

 The vaccine is free on the NHS to anyone who is particularly at risk from the flu (e.g. the over-65s, pregnant women, anyone with a compromised immune system).
 As we have outlined here it is recommended that the family members of people in at-risk groups receive the flu vaccine.

 Each winter, different flu viruses become prevalent.
 In response to this, a new flu vaccine is created every single year.
-This means that, to stay protected, you should receive the flu vaccine annually.
+This means that, to stay protected, you should get the flu vaccine annually.

 Because there are many different strains of seasonal flu, you should practise flu prevention techniques; even if you have been vaccinated against certain strains, you may still be susceptible to others.